gcbel/cu-e-commerce-api/README.md

 ## Usage

-First, change the credentials in the config/connection.js to match your Postgres credentials.
+First, add a `.env` file that matches the `.env.EXAMPLE` file, and updated with your Postgres credentials.

 To use the database, connect to Postgres using `psql -U postgres`, and once connected to Postgres, run `\i db/schema.sql`.
 In a separate terminal, the project can be run with `node index` or `node index.js`.
 The terminal will then prompt the user for desired actions.